SpektraSystems/MCW-OSS-PaaS-and-DevOps/Hands-on lab/GettingStarted.md

    ![](media/resource-groups-02.png "Resource groups")

-1. Now, click on the **Next** from lower left corner of your lab guide page to execute the first exercise.
+1. Now, click on the **Next** from lower right corner of your lab guide page to execute the first exercise.